relrod/rublets/README.md

 License
 -------

-As per the original project (duckinator/rubino) from which Rublets was forked, the code is MIT.
+As per the original project (duckinator/rubino) from which Rublets was forked, the code is ISC.
 Some portions of this project may one day be relicensed as GPLv2+.